 Good luck with your writing!

-For more than five years, our organization has been providing academic support with great success.
+We have been providing academic support for more than five years with great success.
 We are constantly updating our objectives in order to improve the quality of service we deliver and increase client satisfaction.
 We've progressed to an original concept as a result of our success.
 Our years of experience, consumer input, and market resources have resulted in the formation of Eprowriters, a one-of-a-kind online business.

 Eprowriters is a one-of-a-kind online academic assistance business that allows customers and authors to collaborate directly in chat to create a mutually satisfactory final product without the intervention of a third party or support team.
 The benefits are self-evident: our customers may manage their orders autonomously from start to finish.
 Working in the field of academic support for a long time has taught us that no one can manage orders as well as our clients.